vigenere23/GLO-2003_SharieAPI/README.md

    2. Click on "Enable auto-imports" and wait
    3. Click on Add Configuration
    4. Click on "+" and select "maven"
-   5. Write "exec:java" as the command line
+   5. Write "clean install exec:java" as the command line
-   6. **You will need to always compile before running, otherwise you won't see your changes.**
 8. Test the installation
     1. In IntelliJ use the terminal with the following command : mvn clean install
     2. In the same terminal type : mvn exec:java
     3. The server is started you can now use a web browser with the url localhost:9090 ans see the following: Sharie API
+    4. *You can also simply run the project if you have setup the Maven plugin and configuration*
 9. User Interface (Optional)
     1. Download Elm from here and install it : https://guide.elm-lang.org/install.html
     2. From UI folder use the following command : elm reactor